pnminh/aws-solutions-architect-associate-notes-SAAC03/utils/Glue.md

 ## Job Bookmarks
 - prevent reproccessing old data
+- start where left off in case of interrupted or fails for any reason
+- Job bookmarking works by storing the state of a job's progress in a persistent data store separate from the job itself.
 ## Views
 - combine and replicate data across multiple data stores with sQL
 - uses a virtual table